Timber cottage, meters from pristine lake, minutes from untouched beaches & Nat. Parks. Pets allowed

 Relax Body and Soul

 One of the main features of the property is the big secluded garden, with a little pond, old gum trees, tree ferns, orchids and lilies.
 There are many places already set up for you to sit down and relax and further spots for your sun chair to move around.
 Forget about time on the all weather undercover front veranda, which looks out towards the lake, or seek total privacy on the partly covered back veranda.
-Here you can also have a wood-fired or gas BBQ and eat at the table setting on the deck.
+Here you can also have a wood-fired BBQ and eat at the table setting on the deck.
 The fully fenced back garden also features a campfire place.
 The use of our Hobie canoe 2 1/2 people for trips on the lake and one or two bicycles are included in the deal.

 The holiday village of Swanhaven is a sleepy bush settlement straight out of the 1960's.
 It is a paradise for nature lovers.